 It also offers a chance to dine in a truly historic setting, at the Hoffman House Restaurant and Tavern, circa 1679.
 The first recorded owner of the building, still largely intact, was Edward Whittaker, “an English soldier in the employ of the Duke of York.”
 The Hoffman family owned the house for more than 200 years.
 In 1777, it was damaged when the British Army plundered and burned Kingston, but the Hoffmans restored it soon after.
 Open Tuesday through Saturday, it now offers a lunch, dinner and tavern menu.

 Visitors who travel up to Kingston via the NY State Thruway might want to take a slower and more scenic route on the return trip.
 Route 9W offers a slower pace, good river views as well as a number of wineries, farm stands and restaurants.

 The HRMM is a 501(c)(3) nonprofit organization at 50 Rondout Landing Kingston, NY 12401.
 Located in the former Miron Lumber Co. building, it serves as the winter home of the sloop Clearwater.
 The website, hrmm.org, provides detailed visitor information.
 The museum is open seven days a week from 11 a.m. to 5 p.m. from May to November.
 Admission is $7 for adults and $5 for seniors (ages 62+) and children and teens ages 17 and younger.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.